rhysmeister/HACluster/README.md

 # HACluster
 A HA Cluster using pacemaker on CentOS .
-The master branch of this git project is not maintained.
-Do a git branch to view the available branches.
+This is the 3_node branch.

 # Useful links